 - To design and implement protection responses and assistance programmes jointly with persons at heightened risk and their communities.

-- To prioritize individuals and groups at heightened risk,with the urgency required, inall protection and assistance responses (including reception, registration, refugee status determination, and resettlement).
+- To prioritize individuals and groups at heightened risk, with the urgency required, in all protection and assistance responses (including reception, registration, assistance mechanisms, refugee status determination, and resettlement).

 - To develop partnerships and referral mechanisms with other protection and assistance actors (including national partners) who have relevant expertise and adequate capacity to support groups and individuals at heightened risk.

-- To establish and maintain a confidential individual casemanagement system (using the proGres database) to register and track persons at heightened risk, and record the protection and assistance they require and receive.
-For more information on recording specific needs in proGres 4, please see Baseline SOP for the Registration Module.
+- To establish and maintain a confidential individual case management system (using the proGres database) to register and track persons at heightened risk, and record the protection and assistance they require and receive.
+For more information on recording specific needs in proGres 4, please see Baseline SOP for the Registration Module (accessible to UNHCR staff only).

-For persons with specific needs who require individual case management, protection incidents and interventions can be recorded in the proGreslegal and physical protection module, the child protection module, or the SGBV module.
-Bear in mind that information recorded in the SGBV and child protection modules is not accessible to Registration, RSD, Resettlement orany other programmes that do not work on child protection or SGBV.
+For persons at heightened risk who require individual case management, protection incidents and interventions can be recorded in the proGres legal and physical protection module, the module, or the GBV module.
+Bear in mind that information recorded in the GBV and modules is accessible on a need to know basis and can only be edited and viewed by those directly working on an individual’s CP or GBV case management.
+Relevant parts of the file can be shared with Registration, RSD, Resettlement or any other programmes as needed and appropriate, and these processes should be outlined in each module's SOPs.

 - If groups or individuals with specific needs are not identified early in an emergency, they may face heightened protection risks including discrimination, abuse, violence or stigma.